-- A. The county department shall use all resources available to find an adoptive family home for the child/youth.
-Unless it is in the best interest of the child/youth, the county department shall not deny or delay the placement of a child/youth for adoption when an approved prospective adoptive family is available outside of the county department or state.
-If a family with an approved home assessment from another county department or state requests a fair hearing, it shall be provided to the family. - B. The county department shall comply with the Indian Child Welfare Act in placing any eligible Native American child/youth.
-See Indian Child Welfare Act of 1978, 25 U.S.C. sections 1901 1963 (2019), which are hereby incorporated by reference.
-No later editions or amendments are incorporated.
-These regulations are available at no cost from the U.S. Department of Justice, http://www.ssa.gov/op\home/comp2/f095-608.html.
-These regulations are also available for public inspection and copying at the Colorado Department of Human Services, Office of Children Youth and Families, 1575 Sherman St Denver, Colorado 80203, during regular business hours. - C. An adoptive placement shall not be delayed or denied solely because the prospective adoptive family is of another race, color, or national origin than that of the child/youth. - D. Race, color, and national origin can only be considered in extraordinary circumstances.
+- A. The county department shall use all resources available to find a home for the child.
+The county shall not deny or delay the placement of a child for adoption when an approved family is available outside of the county or state.
+If a family with an approved home assessment from another county or state requests a fair hearing, it shall be provided to the family. - B. The county department shall comply with the Indian Child Welfare Act in placing any eligible Native American child.
+See Indian Child Welfare Act of 1978, in Section 7.309, et seq. - C. An adoptive placement shall not be delayed or denied when an adoptive family of another race, color, or national origin than that of the child is available. - D. Race, color, and national origin can only be considered in extraordinary circumstances.